-Oakland County judge upset with social media attacks on kids in custody dispute
+Judge upset with public attacks on kids in custody spat

 Pontiac — An Oakland Circuit judge blasted a social media campaign “trampling” the privacy rights of three West Bloomfield Township children at the center of a court battle over their shunning of their father.